 The costs for pottery classes can vary significantly based on the school, location, and depth of training provided.
 Generally, beginners can expect to pay between $50 to $600, with shorter sessions being more affordable.
 Pricing may reflect the range of resources provided, including materials, kiln usage, and instructor expertise.

-• Costs for workshops at studios like Bat Haus can be as low as $42 for an unstructured session, making it accessible for casual learners.
+- Costs for workshops at studios like Bat Haus can be as low as $42 for an unstructured session, making it accessible to casual learners.

 Benefits of Taking Pottery Classes